top1944/duckuments/docs/atoms_85_fall2017_projects/11_heroes_system_architecture/30-final-project-report-heroes.md

 #### ROS `fsm` package
 The `fsm` package consists of two nodes, namely the `fsm_node` and the `logic_gate_node`.
 The `fsm_node` is in charge of determining the current state and computing state transitions, and the `logic_gate_node` acts as a helper node to the `fsm_node`.
 For more information, see the README of the `fsm` package, found at `20-indefinite-navigation/fsm/README.md`.

+Comment: JT: README for fsm in indefinite navigation seems out of place

 #### Configuration of the FSM
 While the `fsm` package handles the computation of state transitions, the FSM states and transitions can be configured using the supplied `.yaml` files.
 The `fsm` package then reads the configuration in order to know which states and transitions are available in the system.
 This allows for separation of the computation and configuration of the FSM.